Wildland Fire Policy Advocacy

 Official documents & FUSEE’s stance on the consolidation of federal fire agencies.

-The Trump administration has proposed to eliminate the Roadless Area Conservation Rule (aka the Roadless Rule), a policy that has protected nearly 60 million acres of America’s wildest public lands from road building, logging, and other destructive extractive practices.
+The Trump administration has proposed to eliminate the Roadless Area Conservation Rule (aka the Roadless Rule), a policy that has protected nearly 60 million acres of public lands and Tribal ancestral territories from road building, logging, and other destructive extractive practices.
 They claim bulldozing new roads is necessary to reduce wildfire risks and make firefighting safer and more efficient.
 These are blatantly false claims refuted by science and firefighters.

 At FUSEE, we say, “Not in our name, you don’t!”
 We’re collaborating with partner organizations to defend the Roadless Rule through direct conversations with policymakers, both local and in DC, and through public education and grassroots organizing.